anbu-flutter-dev/social_share_pro/README.md

 #### copyToClipboard

 ```
-SocialShare.copyToClipboard("This is Social Share plugin");
+SocialSharePro.copyToClipboard("This is Social Share plugin");
 ```

 #### shareTwitter

 ```
 //without hashtags
-SocialShare.shareTwitter("This is Social Share plugin");
+SocialSharePro.shareTwitter("This is Social Share plugin");

 //with hashtags
-SocialShare.shareTwitter(
+SocialSharePro.shareTwitter(
     "This is Social Share twitter example",
     hashtags: ["hello", "world", "foo", "bar"]);

 //with hashtags and link
-SocialShare.shareTwitter(
+SocialSharePro.shareTwitter(
     "This is Social Share twitter example",
     hashtags: ["hello", "world", "foo", "bar"], url: "https://your-url-here/");
 ```